particle-iot/docs/src/content/getting-started/console/console.md

 Now that you have set up a Product, your customers will be able to create accounts on the Particle platform that are registered to your Product.
 When properly implemented, your customers will have no idea that Particle is behind the scenes; they will feel like they are creating an account with *ACME, Inc.*.

+**Customers are generally unnecessary unless you are using the Device Setup SDK for the P1 and Photon.** We recommend not using customers unless absolutely necessary as it will add considerable complexity.

 There are three ways you can authenticate your customers:

 - **Simple authentication**.
 Your customers will create an account with Particle that is registered to your product.
 You do not need to set up your own authentication system, and will hit the Particle API directly.